 I am fascinated by perception of landscape and how it shapes our movements in the world.
 My prose, poetry, and songs arise at the intersection between ecology and art, and I believe we are all artists.

 and Permanent Vacation II.
 Her work appears internationally in Reliquiae and The Island Review.
 Catherine's poetry has been broadsided in Fermentation Fest and on a Madison Metro bus in Wisconsin's capital city.
 Her food writing appears Edible Madison online.
-She has written interactive stories for children for museums and state parks.
-She serves on the Editorial Board of PRISM International.
+She has written interactive stories for children for museums and state parks and is published in Cricket.
+Catherine serves on the Editorial Board of PRISM International and Midwest Review.

-Catherine has completed a memoir of coal country and is currently at work on a poetry collection, and food memoir of stories, recipes, and songs she has crafted.
+Catherine has completed a memoir of coal country a poetry collection, and food memoir of stories, recipes, and songs she has crafted.

 I was born in the largest coal mining valley in the world at the time of its collapse in the 1950s.
 Drawn by the writings of Aldo Leopold, the landscape of Laura Ingalls Wilder's Little House in the Big Woods and the birthplace of the Environmental Movement, I eventually moved to Wisconsin for my education.